vultr/vultr-docs/faq/as20473-bgp-customer-guide/README.md

 | Export blackhole to all AS’s       | 20473:666     |                    |

-## Other BGP communities
+## Other BGP Communities

-AS20473 transparently advertise communities set by its customers.
+AS20473 transparently advertises communities set by its customers.
 Customers can use these communities to affect their inbound traffic in our different transit providers and IXPs.